corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 Use Perform on Demond backups to store long-term backups for your Aurora database for disaster recovery and audit purposes

 Aurora cloning
-### RDS: Relational Database Service
-A managed database service, like having a specialized filing cabinet for the structured data that takes care of organizing, retrieving, and storing efficiently.
-RDS supports MySQL, PostgreSQL, MariaDB, Oracle, MS SQL Server, and Amazon Aurora.

-Backup for better performance and avoid disaster.

-RDS Proxy vs multi-AZ in terms of re-connecting to DB.

 #### Read replica
 RDS database can have up to 15 Read Replicas.